 Solar sales at the district level

 In each of the subsections below, we discuss each of the four products and reported sales results at the district level.
-Sales figures are shown as aggregate measures at the district level on country maps (i.e., shops’ sales have been added together in districts with more than one shop).
+Sales are reported predominantly by one shop per district.
+There are some districts with more than one shop, but these additional shops do not add any sales to the aggregated total at the district level.
 We highlight the top 10 sales districts in tables to the right of each subsection map.

 Lanterns ensure a basic amount of light and are often considered a first rung on the energy access ladder.
 Solar-powered, as opposed to kerosene, lanterns offer co-benefits of reduced carbon (and black carbon) pollution and long-term health benefits.
 According to a recent study conducted by Muyanja et al. (2017) in rural Uganda, only 27.6 percent of sampled households with kerosene lanterns met the World Health Organization’s (WHO) safe indoor air quality standards.
 Conversely, 75 percent of sampled households with solar lanterns met the WHO’s standard.